 • Running parenting courses and support groups that help them to overcome their own adversities in order to support and strengthen their confidence and ability to parent well.

 Whilst there is a fee for our services, it is extremely unusual for parents to pay this.
 As a specialist intervention service, we are commissioned by education/health and/or social care as part of a package to meet the needs of the child.
-The work we do will be part of a broader package to address needs and is often financed through the Education Health Care Plan (EHCP) and/or Pupil Premium Plus, along with charitable funding that often supports our work wiht families.
+The work we do will be part of a broader package to address needs and is often financed through the Education Health Care Plan (EHCP) and/or Pupil Premium Plus, along with charitable funding that often supports our work with families.

 Schools